dext/guides/slack.md

 This page will acquaint you with how we use Slack in Receipt Bank.
 It's organized by topic.
 Please read it carefully and follow the instructions.

-## Your Slack profile
+## Slack profile

-Your [Slack profile](https://receipt-bank.slack.com/account/profile) is what your co-workers see about you.
-Having offices around the globe tends to make us a remote company, so it's important that your co-workers in far-away countries can get a good sense of you.
-Please fill in your profile neatly.
-It's best to fill in all fields, but the following are mandatory:
+[Your Slack profile](https://receipt-bank.slack.com/account/profile) is the first thing most of your coworkers see about you.
+Please fill it in neatly.
+It's best to fill in all the fields, but the following are mandatory:

-* **First name** and **Last name**.
-Use your full real name here.
+* **Full name.** Use your real names here.
 * **What I do.** This is shown under your picture in Slack.
-You can enter your official role here or anything else that you think will help your coworkers understand what you do.
+You can enter your official role or anything else that will help your coworkers understand what you do.
-* **Phone number.** Enter your phone number here.
-We won't use it, unless it's an emergency.
+* **Phone number.** Please enter your phone number.
+It’s not going to be used, unless it's an emergency.
-* **Time Zone.** Be sure to specify it – it will help show Slack what the time is where you are if they want to contact you.
+* **Time Zone.** It will help Slack and anyone who wants to contact you know what the time it is for you.
-* **Role.** This is your official role, as per your role description.
+* **Role.** Enter your official role, as per your role description.
 * **Location.** Where in the world you work from.
 Useful, since we're all around the globe.
-* **Team.** Which team are you a part of?
+* **Team.** Which team are you a part of.
 * **Manager.** Enter the person you report to.
 If you are uncertain, that is usually the person you have your one-to-ones with.
 If you can't find them, they might not be in Slack yet – make sure you fill it once they are.

-Please fill in all of the above in your profile.
-Fill in the other if you'd like.

-The next step is to **upload a profile picture**.
-This is a **must have**, as it makes Slack considerably more personal.
+**Upload an Image**.
+It makes Slack considerably more personal.
 Don't just put in any picture there – use a photo where we can see your face and you can be identified.
 Bonus points if you manage to get in orange background with the Receipt Bank logo.

-Finally, if you're a developer or working with code, make sure **your username in Slack matches the one in GitHub**.
+If you're an engineer, make sure **your username in Slack matches the one in GitHub**.
 If you don't have GitHub, you can ignore this.

-That's it – you're done with your profile.
-Let's look at some ground rules.

 ## Channels